mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/bodyfat.md

 ### Making Batch Predictions using the JOIN syntax

 The above example showed how to make predictions for a single individual's bodyfat, but what if you had a table of bodypart measurements for a number of individuals, and wanted to make predictions for them all?
-This is possible using the [JOIN command](https://docs.mindsdb.com/sql/api/join/), which allows for the combining of rows from a database table and the prediction model table on a related column.
+This is possible using the [`#!sql JOIN` command](https://docs.mindsdb.com/sql/api/join/), which allows for the combining of rows from a database table and the prediction model table on a related column.

 The basic syntax to use the JOIN syntax is: